tweag/python-monorepo-example/2019-07-17-codestatistics.md

 But are there unknown patterns to be discovered that we didn't think of?
 How do we discover them in our data sets?
 How do they differ between programming languages?
-And can we somehow exploit these patterns - think code completion or tools such as on presented [here](https://github.com/src-d/awesome-machine-learning-on-source-code).
+And can we somehow exploit these patterns—think code completion or tools such as presented [here](https://github.com/src-d/awesome-machine-learning-on-source-code).
-We're excited to see what other insights these data have to offer - stay tuned!
+We're excited to see what other insights these data have to offer—stay tuned!